Arbitration procedures and practice in the UK (England and Wales): overview

 Courts and arbitration

-Ordering a party to comply with a peremptory order made by the tribunal (section 42).
+By making an order requiring a party to comply with a peremptory order made by the tribunal (section 42, Arbitration Act 1996).

-Requiring the attendance of a witness in order to give oral testimony or to produce documents or other material evidence (section 43).
+By ordering a witness within the UK to attend before the tribunal to give oral testimony or to produce documents or other material evidence (section 43, Arbitration Act 1996).

-Determining a question of law arising in the course of proceedings which the court is satisfied substantially affects the rights of one or more of the parties (section 45).
+By determining any question of law arising in the course of the proceedings that the court is satisfied substantially affects the rights of one or more of the parties (section 45, Arbitration Act 1996).

 Risk of court intervention

-Order a claimant (or counterclaiming respondent) to provide security for costs (section 38(3), Arbitration Act).
+To order a claimant to provide security for the costs of the arbitration (section 38(3), Arbitration Act 1996).